Weaveworld: Themes

 Themes in Weaveworld include those of "monstrosity and innocence", and "the child predator", as well as those of dreams, desire, exile and the struggle between good and evil.
 Barker has said in interview with Fangoria in 1989 that he set out to write "a lost tribe story," a theme that has always preoccupied him.
 At the 1986 World Fantasy convention, he described the novel as: "a fantasy about why we want fantasy."
 And at UCLA in 1987, he referred to it as: "an erotic Wonderland."

 Reception

+Reviews

-The book was critically well-received, with Kirkus Reviews referring to it as: "the most ambitious and visionary horror novel of the decade," although Publishers Weekly was less fulsome, describing it as: "an unusual and not totally convincing mix of adventure and fairy tale."
+The book was critically well-received, with Kirkus Reviews referring to it as: "the most ambitious and visionary horror novel of the decade", and Time Magazine calling the story "irresistible", although Publishers Weekly was less fulsome, describing it as: "an unusual and not totally convincing mix of adventure and fairy tale."

 Reviewing Weaveworld in the Toronto Star, Henry Mietkiewicz wrote that "Barker proves to be far more accomplished and self-assured than in any of his previous work...Weaveworld depends upon a relatively intricate narrative structure and a host of finely crafted characters".

 Dave Langford reviewed Weaveworld for White Dwarf #96, and stated that "'dark fantasy' is today's posh word for 'horror'; Barker's considerable talents in this area lead to a few gobs of gratuitous nastiness and also some terrific creations".

+Awards and nominations

+The novel was nominated for the 1988 Locus Awards for Best Fantasy Novel, the 1988 World Fantasy Awards for Best Novel, and received the 1990 Prix littéraire Cosmos 2000.